-2.03 Household Affordability Gap Eligibility
+3.03 Household Affordability Gap Eligibility

 The Administrator's Household selection process must include an assessment of the Households' needs for Affordability Gap assistance indicated by the Housing Ratio.
-To be eligible for Affordability Gap assistance, a Household must spend no less than 25 percent of its gross monthly income for housing payments associated with the Property.
+To be eligible for Affordability Gap assistance, a Household must spend no less than 25 percent of its gross monthly income for housing payments associated with the Property or Qualified Dwelling Unit.
 Housing payments are: monthly first mortgage principal and interest, subordinate mortgage principal and interest, mortgage insurance, homeowners' association fees, Property taxes, hazard insurance, land trust ground lease fees, and manufactured home park lot rent.